 11. Why Do You Feel You are The Most Suited for This Role?

 The interviewer is most likely interested in seeing how much you know about the corporate culture and whether you can identify with the firm’s values and vision.
-Every organization has its own set of strengths, which you should emphasize in your response.
+Every organization has its strengths, which you should emphasize in your response.

 12. Share with Us Your Greatest Achievement